-- 328 Sound fiscal policy requires school districts to maximize the use of available resources.
-It is - important to examine carefully every feasible way to conserve financial resources. - Consolidation, merger and/or sharing services, programs and staff may save dollars.
+- Sound fiscal policy requires school districts to maximize the use of available resources.
+It is important to examine carefully every feasible way to conserve financial resources. - 320 Consolidation, merger and/or sharing services, programs and staff may save dollars.
 The - decision to undertake such efforts should be made by mutual agreement of the involved school - districts and their boards of education, taking local factors and circumstances into account.

-• Supports and encourages districts to follow best practices regarding efficiencies and cost savings that may result from shared services and programs.
+- 324 OSBA supports legislation that - 325 • Supports and encourages districts to follow best practices regarding efficiencies and cost 326 savings that may result from shared services and programs.

-- Requires mandatory consolidation of school districts and or services. - Requires districts to join other joint vocational entities.
+- OSBA opposes legislation that - Requires mandatory consolidation of school districts and or services. - Requires districts to join other joint vocational entities.

-Deregulation

-Freedom from excessive and constraining governmental regulation encourages innovative reform efforts to improve student achievement.
-Public school districts should be granted exemptions similar to those granted to nonpublic and charter/community schools.
+- Deregulation - 333 Freedom from excessive and constraining governmental regulation encourages innovative reform 334 efforts to improve student achievement.
+Public school districts should be granted exemptions 335 similar to those granted to nonpublic and charter/community schools.

-- Expands deregulation to give locally elected boards of education the authority to exempt themselves from state statutes and administrative codes that do not apply to chartered nonpublic schools or to charter/community schools. - Gives educational service center governing boards the discretion to transfer regulatory functions to locally elected boards of education.
+- OSBA supports legislation that - 338 • Expands deregulation to give locally elected boards of education the authority to exempt 339 themselves from state statutes and administrative codes that do not apply to chartered nonpublic 340 schools or to charter/community schools. - Gives educational service center governing boards the discretion to transfer regulatory functions to locally elected boards of education.

-Educational services

-- Regional educational service organizations may provide locally elected boards of education the opportunity to purchase and offer services in a more efficient and less costly manner.
-The - decision to participate in a regional system must be the responsibility of the locally elected board of education.
+- Educational services - Regional educational service organizations may provide locally elected boards of education the opportunity to purchase and offer services in a more efficient and less costly manner.
+The decision to participate in a regional system must be the responsibility of the locally elected board of education.

-- Ensures school districts have access to quality regional educational services through the state's educational delivery system. - Requires those responsible for delivering these regional educational services to be held accountable to locally elected school board members.
+- 350 OSBA supports legislation that - Ensures school districts have access to quality regional educational services through the state's 352 educational delivery system. - Requires those responsible for delivering these regional educational services to be held accountable to locally elected school board members.

-Legislative process

-- The Ohio School Boards Association believes that every piece of legislation introduced in the - 368 Ohio General Assembly should follow a consistent and thorough deliberative process, allowing - ample opportunity for public review and comment, with the rules established by the Ohio - 370 Constitution.
+- Legislative process - 357 The Ohio School Boards Association believes that every piece of legislation introduced in the 358 Ohio General Assembly should follow a consistent and thorough deliberative process, allowing 359 ample opportunity for public review and comment, with the rules established by the Ohio Constitution.
+360 provides citizens with a direct means to influence local education policies, programs, costs and outcomes.

-- 372 OSBA opposes legislation that - Once having been introduced, is later attached to a different and/or larger piece of legislation - before it has been thoroughly and properly vetted and heard by both chambers of the General - 375 Assembly.
+- 362 OSBA opposes legislation that - 363 • Once having been introduced, is later attached to a different and/or larger piece of legislation 364 before it has been thoroughly and properly vetted and heard by both chambers of the General 365 Assembly.

-- Locally elected boards of education - Control of the public school system by locally elected board members produces an educational system designed to meet the needs of the community's children.
-The locally elected school board - provides citizens with a direct means to influence local education policies, programs, costs and - 381 outcomes.
+- Locally elected boards of education - 368 Control of the public school system by locally elected board members produces an educational - 369 system designed to meet the needs of the community's children.
+The locally elected school board

-- OSBA supports legislation that - Maintains locally elected school boards, which exemplify representative government. - Amends Ohio Revised Code and increases the rate of maximum compensation for school - board members, and provides for inflationary growth, in order to better ensure that board - members are compensated more commensurately with the responsibilities of their position.
+- OSBA supports legislation that - Maintains locally elected school boards, which exemplify representative government. - Amends Ohio Revised Code and increases the rate of maximum compensation for school board members, and provides for inflationary growth, in order to better ensure that board members are compensated more commensurately with the responsibilities of their position.